 The three forms of action that the City Council may take involve ordinances, resolutions and minute orders.

-An ordinance is the most binding form of action taken by the City Council.
-It is the legislative enactment of City law that requires votes at two separate Council meetings and usually becomes effective 30 days after it is adopted.
+An ordinance is the most binding form of action taken by the City Council; it is the legislative enactment of City law.
+In Buena Park, an ordinance requires a four-fifths vote for adoption.
+If a four-fifths vote is not received, the ordinance must return to the next regularly scheduled Council Meeting for adoption.
+Ordinances become effective 30 days after adoption.

 A resolution establishes Council policy or directs certain types of administrative action.
 Resolutions of commendations are adopted to honor deserving individuals or organizations.
 It is usually effective after a majority vote at the meeting.